Elisha Small

 Elisha Small (died December 1, 1842) was an American sailor who was sailing with the rank of Seaman.
-He had served on several kinds of ships, including a slaver, before joining the United States Navy.
+He had served on several kinds of ships, including, allegedly, a slave ship, before joining the United States Navy.

 In November 1842, while serving aboard the brig USS Somers, during the return home from a voyage to Liberia, suspicion arose that Philip Spencer had formed a plan to seize the Somers and sail her as a pirate ship or slaver.
 His friendship with crew members Samuel Cromwell and Elisha Small was cited as evidence.
 On November 27, 1842, Small and Cromwell were formally accused of being part of Spencer's supposed plot to mutiny.
 After a council of officers decided that the threat of mutiny was real, all three men were hanged without court-martial on December 1 and were buried at sea.